RKKY interaction in one-dimensional flat-band lattices: RKKY interaction

-{\it Diamond lattice.} Numerically we find that the ground state is again FM (AFM) if the two impurities are located on the same (on different) sublattices of the bipartition.
-Furthermore, $J_{RKKY}^{\alpha\beta}$ decays as a power law in $R$ with a leading exponent that depends on the sublattice configuration, see Fig.~\ref{fig:RKKY_diamond_r}.
-Since the flat-band states do not have support on the $A$ sublattice, the $AA$ configuration shows the same qualitative behavior as a conventional 1D metal, i.e., $J_{RKKY}^{AA}$ decays as $1/R$.
+We now proceed to study the RKKY interaction in the diamond lattice.
+Numerically, we find that the ground state is again FM (AFM) if the two impurities are located on the same (on different) sublattices of the bipartition.
+Furthermore, $J_{\mathrm{RKKY}}^{\alpha\beta}$ decays as a power law in $R$ with a leading exponent that depends on the sublattice configuration, see Fig.~\ref{fig:RKKY_diamond_r}.
+Since the flat-band states do not have support on the $A$ sublattice, the $AA$ configuration shows the same qualitative behavior as a conventional 1D metal, i.e., $J_{\mathrm{RKKY}}^{AA}$ decays as $1/R$.
 However, when one (both) impurities are placed on the $B$ or $C$ sublattices, the flat band leads to an unusual $1/R^3$ ($1/R^5$) decay.
-This unexpected behavior is non-perturbative in origin as discussed below.
+This unexpected behavior is nonperturbative in origin as discussed below.
 In passing, it is interesting to note that Eq.~(\ref{eq:RKKY_pert}) incorrectly predicts a $1/R$ decay for \emph{all} sublattice configurations.

-Next, we can again study the dependence of $J_{RKKY}^{\alpha\beta}$ on $J_1$ for small $J_{1,2}/t$.
-As expected from Eq.~(\ref{eq:RKKY_pert}), $J_{RKKY}^{AA}\propto J_1$ [see Fig.~\ref{fig:RKKY_diamond_J}(a)].
-Moreover, we find $J_{RKKY}^{AB}\propto J_1$ as well [see Fig.~\ref{fig:RKKY_diamond_J}(c)], but Eq.~(\ref{eq:RKKY_pert}) fails to predict the corresponding slope.
+Next, we can again study the dependence of $J_{\mathrm{RKKY}}^{\alpha\beta}$ on $J_1$ for small $J_{1,2}/t$.
+As expected from Eq.~(\ref{eq:RKKY_pert}), $J_{\mathrm{RKKY}}^{AA}\propto J_1$ [see Fig.~\ref{fig:RKKY_diamond_J}(a)].
+Moreover, we find $J_{\mathrm{RKKY}}^{AB}\propto J_1$ as well [see Fig.~\ref{fig:RKKY_diamond_J}(c)], but Eq.~(\ref{eq:RKKY_pert}) fails to predict the corresponding slope.
 The $BB$ and $BA$ configurations [see Figs.~\ref{fig:RKKY_diamond_J}(b) and (d)] show an even more peculiar behavior: Here, the RKKY interaction first grows rapidly for very small $J_1/t$ but then decreases.
 To understand this unexpected behavior, we use the $T$-matrix formalism to obtain an exact expression for the impurity-induced shift of the ground state energy.
 Since spin is conserved, we can treat the two spin sectors individually in the following discussion.
-In the SM~\cite{sm}, we show that the impurity-induced change in the density of states for a fixed spin sector and impurity configuration can be written as
+In Appendix~\ref{app:Dos}, we show that the impurity-induced change in the density of states for a fixed spin sector and impurity configuration can be written as